livioribeiro/selva/docs/extensions/jinja.md

 # Jinja

-This extension offers support for Jinja templates.
+This extension provides support for Jinja templates.

 ## Usage